 HOUSTON EAGLES.
 Texas played a leading role in shaping Negro League baseball.
 Andrew "Rube" Foster founded the first Negro National League in 1920.
 African-American players from Texas, like "Smokey" Joe Williams and Willie Wells, helped establish Negro League players as equals talent wise with white major league stars.
 With its long history as a foundation of African-American baseball, it proved fitting that Texas be involved in the end of the Negro Leagues.

 When Jackie Robinson broke the major league baseball color barrier in 1947, segregated baseball experienced a dramatic decline in popularity.
 Black fans flocked by the thousands to integrated games, while Negro League games floundered.
 The loss in popularity among black fans proved so strong that the NNL closed after the 1948 season.
 Some of the NNL's surviving teams joined the Negro American League, including the Newark Eagles, champions of the 1946 Negro League World Series.
-The once mighty Eagles saw their star players, like Don Newcombe and Monty Irvin, sign with white teams.
+The once mighty Eagles saw their star players, like Don Newcombe and Monte Irvin, sign with white teams.
 The team owners decided to combat the loss of revenue caused by integration by moving the team to a segregated southern town with a large African-American population and a rich baseball history.
-As a result, the team moved to Houston in 1949.
+As a result, Effa Manley sold the team to W. H. Young, who relocated the team to Houston in 1949.

 The players who joined the team in Houston did possess talent.
 Outfielder Bob Harvey and pitcher/right fielder Johnny Davis were two of the leading batters in the NAL, and catcher Leon Ruffin had the longest tenure of any current Negro League catcher.
 Unfortunately, the Houston fans knew none of the players and attendance at Eagle games remained low.
 Low attendance proved a common theme for all of the NAL teams, but the Eagles were also hurt by the fact that they finished in last place during both of their years in Houston.
-The interest in the team among black Houstonians proved so low that the Houston Informer (see HOUSTON INFORMER AND TEXAS FREEMAN), the largest black newspaper in the South, failed to cover the team's games for months at a time.
+The interest in the team among black Houstonians proved so low that the Houston Informer (see HOUSTON INFORMER AND TEXAS FREEMAN), the largest black newspaper in the South, only covered the team's games sporadically under editors C. F. Richardson and Carter Wesley.
 Finally, after the 1950 season, the Eagles moved again, leaving Houston for New Orleans, and then closed for good a few years later.